-- 1. Demonstrate understanding that polynomials form a system analogous to the integers, namely, they are closed under certain operations. - a.
-Perform operations on polynomial expressions (addition, subtraction, multiplication, division) and compare the system of polynomials to the system of integers when performing operations. - b.
+1. Demonstrate Uunderstanding that polynomials form a system analogous to the integers, namely, they are closed under certain the operations.

+a.
+Perform operations on polynomial expressions (of addition, subtraction, -and multiplication, division) and compare the system of polynomials to the system of integers when performing operations. ; add, subtract, and multiply polynomials.

+4. b.
 Factor and/or expand polynomial expressions, identify and combine like terms, and apply the Distributive property.